tanyarw/RSA-Encryption/README.md

 # RSA-Encryption

-Execute run.py to view enccryption and decryption
+Execute run.py to view encryption and decryption